kubermatic/docs/content/kubermatic/v2.14/upgrading/2.10_to_2.11/_index.en.md

 The `alertmanager.version` field in the Chart's `values.yaml` was deprecated and replaced with the more common `alertmanager.image.tag` field.
 Update your Helm values if you have ever set the Alertmanager's version explicitly.
-The `migrate-values` command of the Kubermatic-Installer can automate this migration step for you.
+The `migrate-values` command of the KKP-Installer can automate this migration step for you.

 Likewise, the `alertmanager.resources.storage` has been renamed to `alertmanager.storageSize` and the old key has been deprecated.
 Please update your `values.yaml` if you've ever increased the volume size for Alertmanager.